Cloblak/youtube_sentiment_stock_prediction/README.md

 #### Acknowledgement

 The major package used to pull the captions themselves was the youtube_transcript_api package.
-You can find details on it as the below link.
+You can find details on it at the below link.

 https://github.com/jdepoix/youtube-transcript-api